vikaskmr047/Mario/README.md

-# Docker Super Mario Project Modified for Learning GitOps Practice in DevSecOps pipeline
+# Docker Super Mario Project with DevSecOps pipeline
 Infinite Mario in HTML5 JavaScript - using Canvas and Audio elements